 The first three points neatly conform to the Bayesian Highest Posterior Density (HPD) approach proposed in Heckelei, Mittelhammer, Britz 2005.
 The reader may notice that the problem is quite similar to system estimation in economics.
 Consider a system of supply curves.
-Given ex-post data, we naturally want the estimates to fit the given data as close as possible, but simultaneously require the estimates to be in line with economic theory.
-The latter point is typically ensured by two approaches: (1) the estimation equations are in line with some optimisation problem in the background (for example profit maximisation, i.e. the supplied outputs are regressed on a function of prices whose functional form is derived from first order conditions of a profit maximisation problem) and (2) appropriate restrictions on the parameters ensure that the resulting system is in line with first and second order conditions of a profit maximisation problem.
-The ultimate aim is the combination of a functional form and parameter restrictions which allows for both a good fit and conformity with micro-economic theory.
+A standard approach to estimate such a system includes the specification of a functional form consistent with profit maximisation and the imposition of various constraints (homogeneity, symmetry, convexity) on the parameters to be estimated.
 Our approach is quite similar, as our goal asks for consistent estimates as well.
 Instead, we introduce explicit data constraints involving the fitted values for each point and take the fitted values later as the content of the data base.